Harrison Murray-Campbell

-Harrison Alexander Murray-Campbell (born 4 August 2006) is an English professional footballer who plays as a centre-back or right-back for Premier League club Chelsea.
+Harrison Alexander Murray-Campbell (born 4 August 2006) is an English professional footballer who plays as a centre-back or right-back for Belgian Pro League club Kortrijk, on loan from Premier League club Chelsea.

 Club career

-Born in Luton, Murray-Campbell joined the academy of Chelsea at the under- 6 age group He signed his first professional contract in August 2023.
+Born in Bedfordshire, Murray-Campbell joined the academy of Chelsea at the under- 6 age group He signed his first professional contract in August 2023.
 Murray-Campbell had worn the captain's armband for Chelsea's under-21 side at the age of 16.
 He can play as a left or right side centre-back, full back and a wing-back.

 On 12 December 2024, Murray-Campbell was named in the Chelsea first team squad in the UEFA Conference League game against Astana but remained an unused substitute.
 He then went on to make his debut against Shamrock Rovers on 19 December 2024.

+On 10 July 2026, Murray-Campbell joined Belgian Pro League club Kortrijk on a season-long loan.

 International career

 Murray-Campbell has represented England at under-17, under-18, under-19 and under-20 level.

 On 2 November 2023, Murray-Campbell was included in the England squad for the 2023 FIFA U-17 World Cup where he played in three of the four games scoring one goal.

 On 4 September 2024, Murray-Campbell made his England U19 debut as a substitute against Italy in Nedelišće.
 He also captained the team in the matches against Croatia and Germany in the following week.
 He was a member of England's squad at the 2025 UEFA European Under-19 Championship.

 Murray-Campbell played for England U20s in September 2025 against Italy, where he again captained the team.

 In October 2025, Murray-Campbell trained with the England senior team under Thomas Tuchel.
 He later captained the England U20s against Switzerland.